-Economic benefits of refurbished laboratory equipment
+Economic advantages of refurbished laboratory equipment

 Regulatory compliance and safety of use